Red and yellow abstract pattern of a sun and rays repeating horizontally.

 Becoming a State-Approved Repository

-In order to ensure the long-term preservation and interpretation of all historical, prehistorical, and archaeological materials collected from areas owned by the state or any of its political subdivisions the society wished to advance a collaborative partnership with county and local museums or curatorial repositories.
+In order to ensure the long-term preservation and interpretation of all historical, prehistorical, and archaeological materials collected from areas owned by the state or any of its political subdivisions, the society wishes to advance a collaborative partnership with county and local museums or curatorial repositories.
 These state-approved repositories help to preserve, interpret, and promote the natural and cultural inheritance of humanity in Colorado and work in close collaboration with the communities from which their collections originate as well as those they serve.

 Institutions wishing to join the State of Colorado in its mission to preserve and interpret the state collection may apply to be a State-Approved Repository.
 A full list of requirements, approval criteria, and allowed practices is outlined in Section 9 of 8CCR 1504-7.
-Please find a brief summary of these requirements below.

 Required Documents